Permanent Sacral Nerve Neuromodulation – For the Treatment of Faecal Incontinence Pelvic Floor Disorders

 Patient Experience

-• Reference Number: HEY-048/2022
+• Reference Number: HEY048/2025

 • Departments: GI Physiology

-• Last Updated: 1 October 2022
+• Last Updated: 31 August 2025

 Introduction

-This leaflet has been produced to give you general information.
+This leaflet has been produced to give you general information about your procedure.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your healthcare professional but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

-What is a Permanent Sacral Nerve Neuromodulation?
+What is Permanent Sacral Nerve Neuromodulation?

-Why do I need Permanent Sacral nerve Neuromodulation?
+Why do I need Permanent Sacral Nerve Neuromodulation?

 Can there be any complications or risks?